guillaumeeb/isae-supaero-aibt103-bigdata/02_Big_Data_Platforms.md

 # BI vs Big Data

-##
+## Business Intelligence

+> Business intelligence (BI) comprises the strategies and technologies used by enterprises for the data analysis of business information.
+>
+> BI technologies provide historical, current, and predictive views of business operations.

+_Wikipedia_

+Business Intelligence _can_ use Big Data ecosystems, but is more commonly considered something different.

 https://medium.com/doctolib/data-engineers-are-no-longer-data-folks-d10d44712580
 https://alphalyr.fr/blog/difference-bi-business-intelligence-big-data/

-## BI : KPI, Data warehouse, mainframe, structuring data, SQL, Data Value

-## Big Data: find insights from the data, distributed architecture, different tooling (Python …), Data Volume, Variety
+## Classical BI key points

+- Build data systems from Business questions
+- KPI and business decisions oriented
+- Data warehouse, mainframe = Big server with closed technology
+- Use structured data, like SQL databases,
+- Oriented towards Data Value

+## Big Data key points

+- Find insights from the data systems,
+- KPI and business of course, but many more use cases
+- Distributed architecture, lot of Open Source
+- Different toolset (Hadoop, Python),
+- Every data flavor, keep anything!
+- Data Volume, Variety, Velocity

 # Hadoop and Big Data legacy